Immigration Frequently Asked Questions

 Please review the detailed information and instructional video to help you prepare your study permit application.

-What are the new requirements and process to extend the study permit and visa?
+What are the new requirements and process to extend the study permit?

-We have a website just for Study Permit Extension!
+We have a webpage just for Study Permit Extension!

-I meet the eligibility requirements to apply for a study permit at the Port of Entry (POE) and plan to apply for my study permit at the POE.
-Does the LOA verification process apply to me?
+I am eligible to apply for a study permit at the Port of Entry (POE).
+Does the LOA verification process apply to my situation?

 The LOA verification process does not apply to study permit applications submitted and processed at the POE.
 If the CBSA officer at the POE has any concerns regarding your Offer of Admission/Letter of Acceptance, they may contact the University of Alberta directly to verify your acceptance.